Destiny-02/type-test/README.md

 # type test

-simple typing test I made for fun \
+simple typing test I made for fun with C \
 finds an indication of your WPM (word per minute) and typing accuracy